Editor's Note: Welcome to the first installment of "Operational Trust", a new series

 That evaluation may include areas such as:

-• Can AI systems verify how a charge was generated?
+- Can AI systems understand how charges are generated?

 These are not theoretical concerns.